zocker-160/KSP-LMP-docker/README.md

 # A lightweight KSP Lunamultiplayer (LMP) docker image
 This docker image is based on the [Lunamultiplayer](https://github.com/LunaMultiplayer/LunaMultiplayer) mod and creates a server for Kerbal Space Program.

+It automatically downloads the latest release of LMP during first deployment.

 ## Instructions
 To start the docker image run: